 - Encoder bug or glitch

-It’s hard to immediately identify the reason why the issues are happening at first, so we will use a process of elimination to help us:
+It’s hard to immediately identify the reason why the issues is happening at first, so we will use a process of elimination to help us:

 - Check the speed test.
 A ping response is indicative of a good or possibly poor connection.
-Typically, a low millisecond (good) response time means there is a good connection and can support higher bitrates; inversely, a high millisecond (bad) response time correlates to a poor connection and may have problems with higher bitrates.
+Typically, a low millisecond (good) response time means there is a good connection; inversely, a high millisecond (bad) response time correlates to a poor connection.

 - Monitor your CPU load.
-If there is a lack of free memory or the CPU is pegged at high loads the encoder’s performance may suffer.
-Ensure your settings fit the capabilities of your hardware.
+Disable your channels and go live directly to Restream, then check to see if there's a lack of free memory or if the CPU is under high load.
+If that's the case, you'll want to tune your settings to meet the capabilities of your hardware.

 - Verify your settings and make sure that all the values are realistic.
 Maybe you have entered 300 frames per second.